edgexfoundry/edgex-docs/docs_src/getting-started/tools/Ch-GUI.md

 ### Metadata

-The Metadata page (available from the Metadata menu option) provides four tabs to be able to see and manage the basic elements of metadata:  device services, device profiles ,provision watchers and devices.
+The Metadata page (available from the Metadata menu option) provides four tabs to be able to see and manage the basic elements of metadata:  device services, device profiles, provision watchers and devices.

 ![image](EdgeX_Metadata.png)